Table of Contents

 You don’t have to sacrifice getting better at your current job to prepare yourself for the next step in your career.

-It’s amazing how much even 30 minutes of learning and experimentation each day can do for your career.
+It’s amazing how much even 30 minutes of learning and experimentation each day can do for your work performance and career development in general.

 This article was originally posted on the Introvert Whisperer.